Donald Trump’s Business Empire Hit With Criminal Charges

 The Trump Organization and its chief financial officer, Allen Weisselberg, have been hit with criminal charges brought by the Manhattan district attorney’s office, following a grand jury’s indictment on Thursday.
 It is the culmination of a three-year probe by Cyrus Vance’s office that has finally ensnared Donald Trump’s business empire, an outcome the former president tried mightily to avoid.

-Weisselberg is expected to surrender Thursday morning at the D.A.’s office, according to the Washington Post and New York Times, which both broke news of the indictment on Wednesday night.
-(The charges have been expected for days.)
-Weisselberg and an attorney representing the Trump Organization are expected to make court appearances on Thursday afternoon, at which point the indictments will be unsealed and their contents revealed.
-The charges are believed to be related to fringe benefits Weisselberg received as an executive and taxes on them — such as money that went to pay his grandchild’s private-school tuition.
+Weisselberg surrendered at the D.A.’s office early Thursday morning and said in a statement he will fight the charges after entering a not-guilty plea at a court appearance later today.
+An attorney representing the Trump Organization is also expected to appear in court this afternoon, at which point the indictments will be unsealed and their contents revealed.
+The charges are believed to be related to fringe benefits Weisselberg received as an executive and taxes on them, according to the New York Times, such as money that went to pay his grandchild’s private-school tuition.

 The 73-year-old accountant has worked for the Trump family for a half-century and is said to possess intimate knowledge of the Trump Organization’s inner workings, especially regarding how its namesake managed the company during the period under investigation.
 Prosecutors have reportedly tried to obtain Weisselberg’s cooperation to build a case against Trump, but they have so far apparently failed.
 Trump has not been charged.